Episodic Survey of the History of the Constellations

 The exact configuration and boundaries of Mesopotamian constellations are not known.

 During the Seleucid Era (last few centuries BCE) in Uruk a set of 12 clay tablets showing representations of the 12 zodiacal signs for astrology were made.
+(Free-hand drawing on clay.)
 Unfortunately only examples of 3 of them survive: (1) Taurus with Pleiades (VAT 7851 (= VAN 786 Staatliche Museen zu Berlin)), (2) Leo with Corvus standing on Hydra (VAT 7847 (= VAN 784 Staatliche Museen zu Berlin), and (3) Virgo with her ear of corn (VAT 6448 = AO 6448).
+Regarding VAT 7851: In the lunar disk positioned in between the Pleiades and Taurus the god Marduk is wrestling a lion eclipse.

 A Seleucid era astrological tablet.
 Two astrological texts from Uruk, VAT 7847 and Louvre Museum's AO 6448, have long been recognized as two pieces of one large tablet (zodiac compilation tablet).
 The tablet deals with the division of Zodiac into subzodiacs, and the connection of these subzodiacs to different cities/towns, temples plants, trees and stones.
 (In tabular form, for each constellation of the zodiac, a tradition of the connection of each constellation of the zodiac with a certain city, temple name, and the designations for wood and stones are dealt with.)
 AO6448 has drawings of the constellations Corvus and Virgo with the planet Mercury in attendance.